Diet, Weight Loss and Physical Activity

 - Team sports

 Start out with small goals.
 You can begin with 20 minutes of exercise, 2 days per week, and then slowly increase the number of days per week and the length of time that you exercise.
+Be sure to warm up before you exercise and cool down after you exercise.

 - Find a walking trail near you